![]() |

 Any help in finalizing these lyrics would be most appreciated.

-Edit between The Village and _Denial_, which segues neatly into _Dreams___Never___End_. _Ceremony_ and a very strong _In___A___Lonely___Place_ finish out the set.
+Edit between The Village and Denial, which segues neatly into Dreams__Never___End_.
+Ceremony and a very strong In_A__Lonely___Place_ finish out the set.
 Actually, all the tracks are strong, this is a worthy mate to the Milan gig the day after.

 Original text for this entry (not very accurately) read: